Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 // "factor_wire" is [16+16-1:0], because it should have max.
 16 bit x 16 bit
 assign factor_wire = data_reg_a * data_reg_b;
 ```
-Its working principle can be clear easily by understanding the following waveforms.
+Its working principle should be clear by understanding the following waveforms.
 ![mic_fir_1](Pictures/mic_fir_1.png)
 </br><*Waveform in mic_fir: a start of the 1st time block for the microphone #1*>